All Star Cricket 2020 – Mobile Cricket Game UX Design

 On-Boarding

 The sequence of events for a FTUE had to be communicated to the game programmers.
-Above image is describing a basic cinematic experience which was designed and implemented.
+Above image describes a basic cinematic experience which was designed and implemented.

 We ensured that tutorial was designed keeping in mind both existing as well as new users.
 Existing users were able to skip the tutorial while the new users had to go through the tutorial at least once in their game lifetime.